bcgov/moh-iam/keycloak-javaee-example/README.md

 # How to deploy

-After the prequisites are met, simply run `mvn package` and deploy the resulting WAR file.
+After the prequisites are met, run `mvn package` and deploy the resulting WAR file to Payara.

 # Overview